aaronmccall/issuetopr/README.md

 In order access the github API on your behalf, you must provide an access token.

-You can generate the token at https://github.com/settings/applications by clicking the 'Generat new token' button in the 'Personal access tokens' section.
+You can generate the token at https://github.com/settings/applications by clicking the 'Generate new token' button in the 'Personal access tokens' section.

 It is recommended that you store the token in your global config file by creating `$HOME/.issuetoprrc` with the following config:
 `user=<my_new_github_token>`